thetazero/15418-Final-Project/eval_function.md

 All the gray tiles are irrelevant, as there is a bigger line that will be completed if the center tile is placed.
 ![reduction in cases](/images/reduction_in_cases.png){:class="img-responsive"}

-This means we can evaluate each empty treat an empty tile as:
+This means we can evaluate each empty tile as:
 The max number of connected x's and the max number of connected o's.
 So our previous picture's center tile is (2,2).
 And the picture below's center tile is a (4,2).